FeijiangHan/Feijianghan.github.io/_pages/about.md

 My research centers on advancing LLMs and Multimodal LLMs through ***E**ffective*, ***E**fficient*, and ***E**xplainable* methods.
 I currently focus on:

 - **Unlocking LLMs' Internal Mechanisms**: Designing training-free & inference-time optimization methods grounded in attention patterns, activations, representations, token logits, and prompting mechanisms.
-I'm particularly interested in making models more interpretable while improving their performance (Where + What + How + Why)
+I'm particularly interested in making models more interpretable while improving their performance.
+I view training-free methods not as an end in themselves, but as byproducts of interpretability-driven analysis that surfaces new insights into model behavior.
+In the long run, I believe sufficiently scaled training-based approaches can internalize many of these optimization patterns, but current black-box practices often slow down our ability to understand and guide them.
 - **Pushing Application Boundaries**: Building impactful systems in security, code understanding, and scientific automation, with measurable real-world outcomes.
 I believe in creating practical solutions that address open-end and unexplored real-world challenges.
 - **Advancing Model Evolution**: Developing data synthesis and curation pipelines to overcome annotation & data collection bottlenecks, and exploring post-training optimization (SFT, RL) and distillation to make smaller models competitive (data, training, distillation, pruning)